Ghost Pepper Jelly

 • Sterilize 8 half pint or 4 pint jars and lids by boiling for 10 minutes or running through the "sterilize" setting on your dishwasher.
 Set warm sterilized jars on clean kitchen towel while preparing the jelly.

 • Put on gloves.
 Ghost peppers are hot!
-Stem, seed and roughly chop all the peppers.
+Stem, seed and roughly chop 4 ghost peppers and 12 oz bell peppers.
 In a food processor or blender, puree the peppers with 1 cup of the vinegar.

-• Combine the puree with remaining vinegar and 3 lbs granulated sugar in a saucepan.
-Bring the mixture to a boil (be careful not to breath in the steam or get it in your eyes!!!).
-Boil for 10 minutes, careful it can boil over.
+• Combine the puree with the remaining vinegar and 3 lbs granulated sugar in a saucepan.
+Bring the mixture to a boil (be careful not to breathe in the steam or get it in your eyes!!!).
+Boil for 10 minutes, keep an eye on the pot as it can easily boil over.
 Stir in 2 pouches liquid pectin, return to a boil and boil 1 minute, keep stirring.

 • Ladle the jelly into the sterilized jars, leave 1/4" head space.
 Wipe the rims of the jars with a clean, moist paper towel.
-Place 2 piece lids on the jars (don't over tighten the screw top).
+Place 2 piece lids on the jars.
 Process in hot water bath for 10 minutes.
+Check the seals before storing in a cool dark place.
+If any jars don't seal refrigerate them and use first.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.